-If you bought into the Peloton craze during the pandemic, you just might have joined an online brand community.
+If you bought into the Peloton craze, you just might have joined an online brand community.

 Whether you were engaging with other users, comparing stats on the leaderboard, or bragging about your accomplishments in the Facebook group, your experience with the product was bigger than simply buying an exercise bike.